-The GASB issued Statement #69, Government Combinations and Disposals of Government Operations, which is required to be implemented in fiscal year 2015.
-Management's current assessment is that this pronouncement will not have a significant impact on the basic financial statements.
+The GASB issued Statement #74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which is required to be implemented in 2017.
+Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.

-The GASB issued Statement #70, Accounting and Financial Reporting for Nonexchange Financial Guarantees, which is required to be implemented in fiscal year 2015.
-Management's current assessment is that this pronouncement will not have a significant impact on the basic financial statements.
+The GASB issued Statement #75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which is required to be implemented in 2018.
+Management's current assessment is that this pronouncement will have a significant impact on the Basic Financial Statements.

-The GASB issued Statement #71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68, which is required to be implemented in fiscal year 2015.
-Management's current assessment is that this pronouncement will have a significant impact on the basic financial statements.
+The GASB issued Statement #76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which is required to be implemented in 2016.
+Management's current assessment is that this pronouncement will not have a significant impact on the Basic Financial Statements.